ndd21/PHYS281/docs/index.md

 ### Ethical programming

 Coding is done by people and the outputs of code can affect peoples lives.
 In some cases the code you produce may be part of publicly funded work.
-In others it may be done within a private institution and bound by national laws or industry-specific regulations and guidelines.
+In others, it may be done within a private institution and bound by national laws or industry-specific regulations and guidelines.
 So coding cannot exist independently of ethics and scrutiny by others.